 In 1978 a bronze statue depicting two lovers by the sculptor Eros Pellini was placed on the wall.
 Today probably the two lovers of the Muretto di Alassio are the symbol and the most photographed monument of the city.

-The typically Ligurian character of Alassio is found intact in the long alleyway parallel to the sea, squeezed between sixteenth-seventeenth-century houses and modern shops: via XX Settembre, known by all as the “budello”, center of commercial activity.
-The exits branch off from the gut, narrow alleys leading to the seafront.
+You can admire the typically Ligurian soul of Alassio in the long parallel to the sea, close between five-seventeenth-century houses and modern shops: Via XX September, from all known as the “Budello”, shopping center of Alassio.
+From the Budello the exits, strict alleys leading to the waterfront.

-The Budello is perfect for shopping, to eat something in the many shops that overlook it or simply to take a stroll and meet interesting people.
+The Budello is perfect for shopping, to eat something in the many shops or simply to take a walk and meet interesting people.

 The Gardens of Villa della Pergola